hailingu/spotlight-js/README.md

 # spotlight-js

-This is javascript file which can create and manipulate the svg object.
-The file based on d3.js
+This is a javascript file which can create and manipulate the svg object.
+The file is based on d3.js.

 You can creat object like this: